-‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, A True Story Basis?
+‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, Based On A True Story?

 Police detectives found out that she had a stalker who had been obsessed with her for years.
 Now, the sound of music seems to be permanently snuffed out by her tremendous fear.

 Like living inside of a horror movie, Sarah can’t get the day of the attack out of her head.
-She wakes up in a cold sweat most nights, and she looks over her shoulders at every turn.
+She wakes up in a cold sweat most nights, and she looks over her shoulder at every turn.
 Even worse, she is frightened by every little sound and even the sight of her own shadow.

 Something has to be done.
 Sarah knows she can’t live in this fear forever.
 Determined not to let the attack ruin her life even further, Sarah fights back by trying to conquer and face her fear.